omokked/hospital-management-system-/README.md

 Hospital Management System

+Overview
-The Hospital Management System is a console-based C++ application designed to manage hospital records for doctors and patients.
-It demonstrates Object-Oriented Programming (OOP) principles such as abstraction, inheritance, encapsulation, polymorphism, and exception handling.
-The system provides an interactive menu-driven interface to add, view, save, and load records.
+The Hospital Management System is a C++ console application designed to manage doctor and patient records.
+It demonstrates OOP principles like encapsulation and automatic file saving using doctors.txt and patients.txt.

 Features
-Add Records: Add doctors and patients to the system.
+Add Doctor: Input name, age, specialization, and salary.
+Data is saved automatically.
+Add Patient: Input name, age, ailment, and assign a Doctor ID.
+Data is saved automatically.
-Display Records: View all existing records.
+Display Records: View all doctors and patients, including assigned relationships.
-Save Records: Save doctor and patient details to a file (hospital_data.txt).
-Load Records: Load records from a file to restore previous data.
-OOP Concepts: Uses inheritance, polymorphism, encapsulation, and abstraction.
-Exception Handling: Handles file I/O errors and invalid inputs gracefully.
+Automatic Save/Load: All data is loaded from files at startup and saved after every addition.

 How to Run

-Requirements: how to run
-A C++ compiler (e.g., GCC, Visual Studio, or Code::Blocks).
-Optional: An online compiler like Replit or OnlineGDB.
-Steps to Run:

-Copy the code into your .cpp file.
-Compile the code:
-g++ main.cpp -o HospitalManagementSystem
-Run the program:
-./HospitalManagementSystem
-Online Compiler:
+Create a Console Application in Code::Blocks.
+Replace main.cpp with the provided code.
+Press F9 to build and run.
+Use the menu to add doctors, patients, or display records.